 You also need to protect the data being sent through the devices on your network to ensure that the information is not changed or intercepted en route.
 All wireless LANs should use the 802.1X standard and Network Access Control (NAC).
 This allows you to prevent unauthorized people from logging into the network.

-Choose an email provider that has a robust automated filters for detecting threats such as spam, phishing, scams, and viruses.
-Of course, even the best products will have a few messages slip through the filter.
-That’s why you also need to raise employee awareness on how to identify fraudulent messages.
+Choose an IT provider that has robust automated email filters for detecting threats such as spam, phishing, scams, and viruses.
+Of course, even with the best products a few messages could slip through the filter.
+That’s why you also need to raise employee awareness so they are able to identify and report fraudulent messages.

-In addition to a network firewall, your employees can also constitute a “human firewall” by learning about IT security tools and best practices.
-Your staff can and should form an important line of defense against cyberattacks.
+In addition to a network firewall, your employees can form a strong “human firewall” with ongoing training and education about the latest threats, security tools, and best practices.